kubernetes/cloud-provider-vsphere/docs/deploying_csi_vsphere_with_rbac.md

 2. (Optional, but highly recommended) Storing vCenter creds in a Kubernetes Secret
 3. Create the RBAC roles for `csi-vsphere`.
 4. Create the RBAC role bindings for `csi-vsphere`.
-5. Deploy `csi-vsphere` using either the Pod or DaemonSet YAML.
+5. Deploy `csi-vsphere-controller` using DaemonSet YAML.
+6. Deploy `csi-vsphere-node` using DaemonSet YAML.

 ## Deploying `csi-vsphere`